cseanburns/semantic_web_development/src/2b-section-elements.md

 ## Quick Note on HTML Comments

-Many programming and markup languages have the ability to add comments to your code.
+Many programming and markup languages have the ability to add comments to code.
-This is true for HTML, too.
+This is true for HTML.
+When we comment HTML code, the browser will not display the contents within the commented section.
 Adding comments to your HTML code is helpful for two reasons:

-1. You can leave yourself notes about the parts of your web document.
+1. You can leave yourself notes about parts of your web document.
 2. You can *comment out* code that you don't want to use but might want to use later.

 To comment out HTML code, use the comment tag: